 Best Cat Litter Boxes for Multiple Cats to Consider

 Thirdly, hygiene is crucial.
 A litter box that is not cleaned regularly can become a breeding ground for bacteria and cause health issues for your cats.
-Look for a box that is easy to clean and maintain, preferably with removable parts that can be washed separately.
+Look for a traditional litter box that is easy to clean and maintain, preferably with removable parts that can be washed separately.
 It’s important to bear in mind you’ll be doing more scooping when you’ve got multiple cats, too.

 In conclusion, choosing the right cat litter box for multiple cats can be a daunting task, but keeping these features in mind can help you make an informed decision.